 Finally, it is worth discussing the end of the story, which is quite unexpected.
 In his fierce denial of possible African origin of Desiree, Armand discovers that his real mother was a black woman.
 Even then he is not ready to accept this fact and destroys the message that his mother wrote to his father. ”But above all,” she wrote, ”night and day, I thank the good God for having so arranged our lives that our dear Armand will never know that his mother, who adores him, belongs to the race that is cursed with the brand of slavery.”( Chopin).
 There is a bitter irony about the ending, which reveals an idea that a person can be blinded by his own prejudice, and he can become the focus of this prejudice too: in fact, Armand realizes that what he hates most is a part of him.

 Overall, both stories focus on women’s oppression in the world that the author’s epoch created.
-Yet, “The Story of an Hour” mostly explores the theme of freedom and impossibility to fulfill it for a woman, while “Desiree’s Baby” raises the theme of race in the context of identity, or lack of identity.
-Both stories are symbolic, however “The Story of an Hour” is richer in terms of metaphors and simile because the narration is more emotional and more focused on the characters’ feelings.
+Yet, “The Story of an Hour” mostly explores the theme of freedom and the impossibility to fulfill it for a woman, while “Desiree’s Baby” raises the theme of race in the context of identity or lack of identity.
+Both stories are symbolic, however, “The Story of an Hour” is richer in terms of metaphors and similes because the narration is more emotional and more focused on the characters’ feelings.
 Finally, both stories have unexpected endings, which are unexpected for the heroes themselves.
 Lost expectations and revelation of truth are in fact the key aspects of these endings.